SalemZenati/CS1530-Final-Project/README.md

 - Java 11 or higher
 - JavaFX SDK
 - Maven (to handle dependencies and build the project)
-- Any IDE that supports Java (e.g., IntelliJ IDEA, Eclipse)
+- Any IDE that supports Java (e.g., IntelliJ IDEA, Eclipse, VS Code)

 ### Installation